Projects per year

 Education/Academic qualification

-Medical sciences, PhD, University of Antwerp
+Medical sciences, PhD, Challenges of HIV care in low-income countries, University of Antwerp

 Award Date: 29-May-2009